ftyers/morf-gen-nn/README.md

 ### Performance

-The code is slow, it takes around an hour to run 20 epochs, and then a lot more time to decode.
-But the accuracy is quite good.
-98.49% over one run on the SigMorPhon shared task for Turkish (the winning system got 98.93%).

-Time for training one model running 25 for epochs:
+Time for training one model running for 25 epochs:
 ```
 real	74m10.590s
 user	73m37.860s
 sys	0m12.960s
 ```

-Time for decoding the test set of 1,594 samples:
+Time for decoding the test set of 1,594 samples with a beam size of 10:

 ```
 Accuracy: 98.49	1594.0	1570.0

-real	110m37.195s
+real	2m45.731s
-user	85m24.820s
+user	2m44.396s
-sys	0m6.544s
+sys	0m0.624s
 ```

+Thats approximately 10 words/sec on a normal laptop.

 ### Results